petersjt014/eka/README.md

 # eka
 Eka is an unfinished podcast parser written in Nim.

+## What does it do?

+Right now?
+Not much.
+Writing something yourself is the best way to learn a language (and I can only write fibonacci number finders so many times), which is one of two reasons this program exists--the other being that I could not find a similar tool anywhere.

 ## What will it do?

 Overall, I'm not sure--but I do have a list of features to be added as of now.